andreswebs/k8s-fleet-fluxcd-template/README.md

 # k8s-fleet

-This repository contains Kubernetes configuration files for multiple k8s clusters.
+This repository is a template containing intial Kubernetes configuration files for a multi-cluster k8s fleet.

 It uses the following top directory structure: